mklemmingen/EntropyVisualizer/README.md

 Connections:

 OLED Display:
-VCC to 5V on Arduino
+VCC to 5V ,
-GND to GND on Arduino
+GND to GND ,
-SCL to A5 on Arduino
+SCL to A5 ,
-SDA to A4 on Arduino
+SDA to A4 ,
 RESET to GND (or any unused digital pin if needed)

 DHT11 Sensor:
-VCC to 5V on Arduino
+VCC to 5V ,
-GND to GND on Arduino
+GND to GND ,
-DATA to Digital Pin 2 on Arduino
+DATA to Digital Pin 2

 MQ Sensor:
-AO (Analog Output) to A0 on Arduino
+AO (Analog Output) to A0 ,
-DO (Digital Output) to Digital Pin 3 on Arduino
+DO (Digital Output) to Digital Pin 3 ,
-VCC to 5V on Arduino
+VCC to 5V ,
-GND to GND on Arduino
+GND to GND

 NeoPixel LED Strip:
-DIN to Digital Pin 8 on Arduino
+DIN to Digital Pin 8 ,
-VCC to 5V on Arduino
+VCC to 5V ,
-GND to GND on Arduino
+GND to GND

 KY-037 Microphone Sensor:
-AO (Analog Output) to A1 on Arduino
+AO (Analog Output) to A1 ,
-DO (Digital Output) to Digital Pin 4 on Arduino
+DO (Digital Output) to Digital Pin 4 ,
-VCC to 5V on Arduino
+VCC to 5V ,
-GND to GND on Arduino
+GND to GND

 #### In my build, I connected the 5V cables of the LED Strip, the gas sensor and the temperature sensor into one point to plug into a 5V port.
 For the OLED, the 3.3V was used, and the last remaining easily includable 5V was used for the microphone to get a consistent reading.